The Alberta government uses a 2-tier approach to address contaminated site remediation.

 - monoethanolamine and diethanolamine.
 These must be analyzed by ion reflux extraction.
 See more information at: Soil and Groundwater Remediation Guidelines for Monoethanolamine and Diethanolamine.

 There are questions about the use of methanol preservation when sampling soil containing volatile hydrocarbons.

-To address these questions, AEP offers guidance in: Field Preservation of Volatile Compounds with Methanol.
+To address these questions, the Alberta government offers guidance in: Field Preservation of Volatile Compounds with Methanol.